 Being one of many in massive multiplayer online role playing games (MMORPG).

-Eventually, I started clans, hosted game servers, and built clan websites.
+Eventually, I started video gaming clans, hosted game servers, and built clan websites.

 Playing video games eventually evolved into something more than just mind-numbing fun.
 It was an outlet to spend time with my best friend, my brother, and my dad.